 Study of fraud prevention, detection, and investigation.
 Topics include the fraud triangle, procedures that can be implemented to prevent fraud, types of fraud committed against the organization, types of fraud committed on behalf of the organization, techniques for determining the presence of fraud, and methods for investigating fraud.

-Business Law (BLAW)

-530 - Ethical and Legal Decision Making, 3 Cr.
+588-Independent Study-see page 41 for description.
+Business Law (BLAW) 530 - Ethical and Legal Decision Making, 3 Cr.

 Examination of the legal, ethical, and regulatory issues involved business practice.
 In addition to exploration of business law, learners develop practical tools to handle moral dilemmas in the workplace and in the world.
 540 - Legal, Ethical, and Global Environment of Business, 3 Cr.
 Examination of the legal, ethical, and regulatory issues involved in integrating practical business practices for tomorrow's business managers.
 Restricted to students in the Master of Business Administration program.
+546-Special Topics-see page 41 for description.

 550 - Legal Aspects of Financial and Commercial Transactions, 3 Cr.
 This course examines legal issues encountered in conducting financial and commercial business transactions.
 Students will gain knowledge to prepare them to participate in these transactions, particularly with regard to financial and accounting aspects of the transactions.
 Topics include laws relating to business organizations, sales, environmental regulation, commercial paper, secured transactions, documents of title, bankruptcy, securities regulations, and accountants' legal liability.
-(Cross-listed with BLAW 450)

-Computer Information Systems (CISS)

-602 - Aligning Technology with Organizational Strategy, 3 Cr.
+(Cross-listed with BLAW 450) 588-Independent Study-see page 41 for description.
+Computer Information System (CISS) 602 - Aligning Technology with Organizational Strategy, 3 Cr.
 This course focuses on aligning information systems with organizational goals and leveraging technology to gain or sustain competitive advantage.
 Students gain executive level understanding of infrastructure and technology pertaining to strategic uses of information.
 Additional topics include outsourcing, globalization, project management, systems integration, security, and ethics.

-Counseling (COUN)

-510 - The Counseling Profession and Ethics, 3 Cr.
+Counseling (COUN) 510 - The Counseling Profession and Ethics, 3 Cr.
 This course equips the entry-level counselor with an introduction to the profession of counseling and its history.
 It will explore the professional roles, organizations, training, and credentialing standards of the profession as well as the ethical, legal and professional issues facing counselors today and in the future.
 This course will also stimulate students' self-awareness of personal, values, and multicultural issues concerning ethical decision-making.
 520 - Multicultural Perspectives and Counseling, 3 Cr.
 The course promotes an understanding and appreciation of cultural and ethnic differences among individuals, groups and families, and explores the impact of such differences on the theory and practice of mental health counseling.
 This is designed to enhance students' abilities to apply multicultural awareness to their professional work.
 530 - Human Development in Social Context: Lifespan Counseling, 3 Cr.
 This course provides an overview of theory and research related to human growth and development over the lifespan.
 The course provides specific developmentally appropriate interventions and culturally sensitive developmental assessments supported by research that are designed to enhance the growth and development of clients who seek counseling services.
 Students also will engage in experiential activities designed to enhance their own growth and development.
 540 - Theories of Mental Health Counseling, 3 Cr.
 The course examines the philosophical bases of the helping processes as well as major contemporary counseling theories and their application in individual and group counseling and in family systems counseling.
 It is designed to aid students' development of a personal counseling theory toward developing therapeutic relationships, counseling goals, intervention strategies and client outcome evaluation.
-Prerequisite: 510
+Prerequisite: 510 546-Special Topics-see page 41 for description.